liangruibupt/hell-world-sam/README.md

 # hell-world-sam

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project to show the demo to build and deploy a serverless application that you can deploy with the SAM CLI.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
+These resources are defined in the `template.yaml` file in this project demos.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.